Chapter 5 Exploring a single variable

 An illustration of the difference between how the mean and the median should be interpreted.
 The mean is basically the "centre of gravity" of the data set: if you imagine that the histogram of the data is a solid object, then the point on which you could balance it (as if on a see-saw) is the mean.
 In contrast, the median is the middle observation.
 Half of the observations are smaller, and half of the observations are larger.

 Knowing how to calculate means and medians is only a part of the story.
 You also need to understand what each one is saying about the data, what that implies, and which one to choose.
-This is illustrated in Figure 5.5; the mean is kind of like the “centre of gravity” of the data set, whereas the median is the “middle value” in the data.
+This is illustrated in Figure 5.6; the mean is kind of like the “centre of gravity” of the data set, whereas the median is where you’d cut it in half.
 What this implies about which one you should use depends a little on what type of data you’ve got and what you’re trying to achieve.
 As a rough guide:

 • If your data are nominal scale, you shouldn’t be using either the mean or the median.
-Both the mean and the median rely on the idea that the numbers assigned to values are meaningful.
-If the numbering scheme is arbitrary, then it’s probably best to use the mode (Section 5.1.5) instead.
+Both the mean and the median rely on the idea that the numbers assigned to values are meaningful (i.e., 1 means 1 of a unit of measure, and not simply a technical coding for “1: men, 2: women, 3: nonbinary …”).
+If the numbering scheme is arbitrary, then use the mode (Section 5.1.5) instead.

-• If your data are ordinal scale, you want to use the median but not the mean.
-The median only uses the order information in your data (i.e., which numbers are larger) but doesn’t depend on the precise numbers involved.
-That’s precisely the situation that applies when your data are ordinal scale.
-Conversely, the mean makes use of the precise numeric values assigned to the observations, so it’s not appropriate for ordinal data.
+• If your data are ordinal scale, you can to use the median but not the mean.
+The median only uses the order information in your data (i.e., which numbers are larger) which is the purpose of an ordinal scale.
+The mean makes use of the precise numeric values assigned to the observations beyond their order info, so it’s not appropriate for ordinal data.

 • For interval and ratio scale data, either one is generally acceptable.
 Which one you pick depends a bit on what you’re trying to achieve.
 The mean has the advantage of using all the information in the data (which is useful when you don’t have a lot of data), but it’s very susceptible to extreme values, as we’ll see in Chapter 5.1.4.

 When faced with a situation where some of the most extreme-valued observations might not be quite trustworthy, the mean is not necessarily a good measure of central tendency.
-It is highly sensitive to one or two extreme values and thus is not considered a robust measure.
-One remedy that we’ve seen is to use the median.
-An alternative solution is to use a “trimmed mean”.
-To calculate a trimmed mean, what you do is “discard” the most extreme examples on both ends (i.e., the largest and the smallest) and then take the mean of everything else.
-The goal is to preserve the best characteristics of the mean and the median: just like a median, you aren’t highly influenced by extreme outliers, but like the mean, you “use” more than one of the observations.
+It is highly sensitive to one or two extreme values and might not be a robust measure in all cases.
+One remedy is to use the median.
+An alternative solution is to use a trimmed mean.

-For our toy example above, we have 10 observations.
-So a 10% trimmed mean is calculated by ignoring the largest value (i.e. \(12\)) and the smallest value (i.e. \(-15\)) and taking the mean of the remaining values.
+Example 5.5 For our toy example above, we have 10 observations.
+So a 10% trimmed mean is calculated by ignoring the largest value (i.e. 1212) and the smallest value (i.e. 15-15) and taking the mean of the remaining values.

 Mean: 4.1